Indian classical dance: Types of classical dances

 While the Natya Shastra is the revered ancient text in the Hindu tradition, there are numerous other ancient and medieval Sanskrit dance-drama related texts that further discuss and expand on the classical repertoire of performance arts, such as the Abhinaya Darpana, Abhinava Bharati, Natya Darpana, Bhava Prakasa and many others.
 The term "classical" (Sanskrit: "Shastriya") denotes the ancient Indian Shastra-based performing arts.

 The text Natya Shastra describes religious arts as a form as margi, or a "spiritual traditional path" that liberates the soul, while the folk entertainment is called desi, or a "regional popular practice".

 Indian classical dances are traditionally performed as an expressive drama-dance form of religious performance art, related to Vaishnavism, Shaivism, Shaktism, pan-Hindu Epics and the Vedic literature, or a folksy entertainment that includes story-telling from Sanskrit or regional language plays.
 As a religious art, they are either performed inside the sanctum of a Hindu temple, or near it.
 Folksy entertainment may also be performed in temple grounds or any fairground, typically in a rural setting by traveling troupes of artists; alternatively, they have been performed inside the halls of royal courts or public squares during festivals.

 However, this is not the case for Kathak, Manipuri and Chhau as it has their own uniqueness.
 Kathak can be also performed on courtyards of mosques and had Muslim elements while Manipuri had the huyen langlon genre which focuses on combat.
 Like Manipuri, Chhau also had elements on combat.

 Dance forms

 The Natya Shastra mentions four Pravrittis (traditions, genres) of ancient dance-drama in vogue when it was composed – Avanti (Ujjain, central), Dakshinatya (south), Panchali (north, west) and Odra-Magadhi (east).

 Sources differ in their list of Indian classical dance forms.
 Encyclopædia Britannica mentions six dances.
 The Sangeet Natak Akademi has given recognition to eight Indian dances.
 The Indian government's Ministry of Culture includes nine dance forms.
-Scholars such as Drid Williams and others include Yakshagana and Bhagavata Mela to the nine classical Indian dances in the Sangeet Natak Akademi list.
+Scholars such as Drid Williams and others include Yakshagana and Bhagavata Mela to the list of classical Indian dances.

+Dance forms of the Lai Haraoba and the Khamba Thoibi are also considered as "classical".

 The classical dance forms recognised by the Sangeet Natak Akademi and the Ministry of Culture are: